fisma-ready/nginx/README.md

 ### Acknowledgements

-Huge thanks go to @konklone who is the primary author of this work.
+Huge thanks go to [konklone](https://github.com/konklone) who is the primary author of this work.